the-useless-one/hide_my_python/README.md

 ## REQUIREMENTS

-All you need is Python, and the PycURL library.
+All you need is Python 3, and the Python requests library.

 ## USAGE